Optimal anytime regret with two experts: Introduction

 \section{Introduction}

-\SectionName{intro} We study the classical problem of prediction with expert advice, whose origin can be traced back as early as the 1950s \cite{Hannan57}.
-The problem can be formulated as a sequential game between an adversary and an algorithm as follows.
-At each time $t$, an adversary chooses a cost for each of $n$ possible experts.
-Without knowledge of the adversary's move, the algorithm must choose (perhaps randomly) one of the $n$ experts to follow.
+\SectionName{intro} We study the problem of prediction with expert advice, whose origin can be traced back to the 1950s \cite{Hannan57}.
+The problem is a sequential game between an adversary and an algorithm as follows.
+There are $n$ actions, which are called ``experts''.
+At each time step, the algorithm computes a distribution over the experts, then randomly chooses an expert according to that distribution; concurrently, the adversary chooses a cost in $[0,1]$ for each expert, with knowledge of the algorithm's distribution but not its random choice.
 The cost of each expert is then revealed to the algorithm, and the algorithm incurs the cost that its chosen expert incurred.
-The goal is to design an algorithm whose \emph{regret} is small, i.e.~the algorithm's expected total cost is small relative to the total cost of the best expert.
-In the theoretical computer science community, algorithms for this problem and its variants have been a key component in many results; we refer the reader to \cite{AHK12} and the references therein for a survey on some of these results.
+The goal is to design an algorithm whose expected \emph{regret} is small.
+That is, the goal is to minimize the difference between the algorithm's expected total cost and the total cost of the best expert.
+This problem and its variants have been a key component in numerous results; we refer the reader to \cite{AHK12}.

-The most well-known algorithm for the experts problem is the celebrated multiplicative weights update algorithm (MWU) which was introduced, independently, by Littlestone and Warmuth~\cite{LW94} and by Vovk~\cite{Vovk90}.
-The algorithm itself is very elegant and commonly taught in courses on algorithms, machine learning, and algorithmic game theory.
-An analysis of MWU shows that, in the fixed-time setting (where a time horizon $T$ is known in advance), it achieves a regret of $\sqrt{(T/2) \ln n}$ at time $T$, where $n$ is the number of experts \cite{CFHHSW97, Cesa99}.
-This bound on the regret of MWU is known to be tight whenever $n \geq 2$ is an even integer \cite{GPS17}.
-It is also known \cite{CFHHSW97} that $\sqrt{(T/2) \ln n}$ is asymptotically optimal for any algorithm as $n, T \to \infty$.
-Hence, MWU is a minimax optimal\footnote{This means that the algorithm minimizes the maximum, over all adversaries, of the regret.} algorithm as $n, T \to \infty$.
+The most well-known algorithm for the experts problem is the celebrated multiplicative weights update algorithm (MWU) \cite{LW94, Vovk90}.
+In the fixed-time setting (where a time horizon $T$ is known in advance), MWU suffers a regret of $\sqrt{(T/2) \ln n}$ at time $T$, where $n$ is the number of experts \cite{CFHHSW97, Cesa99}.
+This bound on the regret of MWU is known to be tight for any even $n$ \cite{GPS17}.
+It is also known that $\sqrt{(T/2) \ln n}$ is asymptotically optimal for large $n$ and $T$.
+(A precise statement may be found in the references \cite[Corollary 3.2.2]{CFHHSW97} \cite[Theorem 3.7]{CBL}.)
 Interestingly, MWU is \emph{not} optimal for small values of $n$.
-For $n = 2$, Cover~\cite{Cover66} observed that a natural dynamic programming formulation of the problem leads to a simple analysis showing that the minimax optimal regret is $\sqrt{T / 2\pi}$.
+For $n = 2$, Cover~\cite{Cover66} observed decades earlier that a natural dynamic programming formulation of the problem leads to a simple analysis showing that the minimax optimal regret is $\sqrt{T / 2\pi}$, asymptotically for large $T$ (a proof of this can also be found in \cite[\S 3]{CFHHSW97}, \cite[Theorem 18.5.5]{KP17}).